 The History and Archaeology of Bet Shean (Scythopolis) from the Hellenistic to the Medieval Periods: Introductory Volume (Series of Final Reports)

 The Hebrew University excavation at Bet Shean (directed by Gideon Foerster and myself) took place between the years 1986–2000.
-It was the largest archaeological project carried out in Israel in the last quarter of the 20th century.
-Biblical Bet Shean was re-founded as Scythopolis in the Hellenistic period.
-At the end of the fourth century it became the capital city of the province of Second Palestine.
-In the early sixth century it reached its peak in size (some 160 hectares) and demography (probably 30–40,000 inhabitants).
-Around 635 CE it was conquered by the Muslims who called it Baysan.
-A process of decline, which had begun already in the late Byzantine period, accelerated.
+It was the largest archaeological project carried out in Israel in the last quarter of the twentieth century.
+Biblical Bet Shean was refounded as Scythopolis in the Hellenistic period.
+At the end of the fourth century, it became the capital city of the province of Second Palestine.
+In the early sixth century, it reached its peak in size (some 160 hectares) and demography (probably 30–40,000 inhabitants).
+Around 635 CE, it was conquered by the Muslims who called it Baysan.
+A process of decline, which had begun already in the late Roman period, accelerated.
 The town was destroyed by an enormous earthquake in the year 749 CE.

-The publication program comprises five large volumes (written by members of the research team) which deal with major complexes that cover the entire area: 1.
+The publication program comprises five large volumes (written by members of the research team) that deal with major complexes that cover the entire area: 1.
 The Street of the Monuments; 2.
 The Valley Street, the Roman Basilica and the Byzantine Agora; 3.
-Silvanus Street, the Eastern bathhouse, and Hisham’s Bazaar; 4.
+Silvanus Street, the Eastern Bathhouse, and Hisham’s Bazaar; 4.
 Palladius Street and the Caesarea Street; 5.
-The Amphitheater and the neighboring Byzantine Quarter.
-Several volumes of smaller scale on selected topics (two of which on oil lamps, and on Early Islamic glass have already appeared) will complete the publication.
+The Amphitheater and the Neighboring Byzantine Quarter.
+Several volumes of smaller scale on selected topics (for example, on oil lamps and on early Islamic glass, which have already appeared) will complete the publication.
 Such a large-scale program calls for an introductory monograph which will supply general orientation and enable the readers of the detailed reports to insert each individual complex into a comprehensive historical and archaeological frame.
 I have dedicated my work at Dumbarton Oaks to the writing of this monograph